wildmountainfarms/solarthing/other/solar/README.md

 # Detailed Solar Implementation

+WARNING!
+This page is outdated.
+Please see: https://solarthing.readthedocs.io

 Some information about how this program works with solar products.

 Ready to get started?
 Go to the **[QUICKSTART](../docs/quickstart.md)**!